Skip to main content

 Note: This is an advanced feature!
 We recommend sticking with the supported third-party authentication providers.

-If your custom auth provider implements the OIDC protocol, it's easiest to configure it as a Custom OIDC Provider.
-However, some auth providers only issue JWTs and don't participate in the full OIDC protocol.
+If your custom auth provider implements the OIDC protocol it's easiest to configure an OIDC Provider entry in convex/auth.config.ts.
+However some third party auth providers only issue JWTs and don't participate in the full OIDC protocol.
 For example, OpenAuth implements the OAuth 2.0 spec but not OIDC, so to use it with Convex you'll need to set it up as a Custom JWT provider.

 Server-side integration